Dog Krazy logo

 Is Dog Krazy a good franchise to own?

 Whether Dog Krazy is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: Dog Krazy operates 8 locations, received a legal risk score of 100/100, a training and support score of 54/100.
-Financial performance data is disclosed in Item 19.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Dog Krazy franchise worth the investment?